 Acquisition Pipeline.
 In addition to our current investment portfolio, we have been and continue to be active in evaluating and pursuing various attractive acquisition opportunities.
 We are currently evaluating over \$1.5 billion (measured by equity capital) of potential Infrastructure and Equipment Leasing acquisitions.
 Of this current pipeline, approximately 30% of potential opportunities are Aviation-related, including aircraft, engines and airports; approximately 25% are Offshore Energy-related, including energy service companies; and the remainder includes opportunities for intermodal, rail and port-related investments.
-These opportunities are in varying stages of development from preliminary diligence, to submission of a nonbinding offer, and through delivery of a non-binding letter of intent and negotiation of key terms.
-However, as of the date of this prospectus, we have not reached a binding agreement regarding any of these potential acquisition opportunities.
-Each opportunity is subject to, among other things, due diligence, further negotiations and entry into definitive documentation, and our ability to consummate any of these potential opportunities is subject to a number of additional factors and conditions.
+These opportunities are in varying stages of development from preliminary diligence, to submission of a nonbinding offer, and through delivery of a letter of intent and negotiation of key terms.
 We plan to use the net proceeds from this proposed offering to help fund this acquisition pipeline.